Professor Andy Miah

 Chair in Science Communication & Future Media

-Science communication, bioethics, digital media, social media, technology studies, mHealth, wearable technology, drones, bioart, posthumanism.
+Science communication, bioethics, digital media, social media, technology studies, mHealth, wearable technology, drones, bioart, posthumanism, virtual reality.

 Qualifications and Memberships

 BA (Hons), MPhil, PhD